ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/tab-statuses.rst

 ..
 Overview

 This tab allows you to assign statuses to your channel.
+The Statuses tab shows all existing statuses in an orderable multi-select.  **Open** and **Closed** statuses are required and any other statuses can be included on a per channel basis.

 ..
 Screenshot (optional)